The Waldenses: Sabbath Keepers or not?

 Robinson, in his Ecclesiastical Researches, quotes two primary sources that identify the Waldenses as Sabbath keepers.
 Gretzer, a German Jesuit who accused the Waldenses in the late 1500s/early 1600s, and Bishop Usher from Ireland (same time period) are in agreement.
 Both say that the Waldenses were also called Insabbati or Sabbati because they honored the Jewish Sabbath, fashioning Saturday for the Lord’s Day (Robinson, Robert, Ecclesiastical Researches, 1792: Cambridge, pp 303-304).
 [As an aside, Robinson refutes the idea that these people were called insabbati because of their foot wear; as he notes, the people of their region wore a different kind altogether]

-When we read the historical record of the Waldneses, we can clearly see that at the very least there was a significant population of Sabbath keepers among them.
+Not all the Waldenses were Sabbatarians.
+These historical accounts help us understand that at the very least there was a significant minority population of Sabbath keepers among the Waldenses and connected to them.
 This helps us to understand at least one reason why the Catholic Church despised this small group so much: they were a living testimony to the faith once delivered to the saints.

 You can follow Kelly on his website: www.kellymcdonaldjr.com